 After Ross Taylor’s spectacular 154 not out from 176 balls put New Zealand in command on Saturday, the match swung on Sunday when 16 wickets fell.

 Monday began under a bright blue sky but with a cold, blustery wind.
+Strauss and Vaughan started in positive fashion, running several quick singles.

 The New Zealand captain, Daniel Vettori, who claimed 5-66 in the first innings, lacked the same threat second time round, while his team’s fielding also appeared lethargic at times.